Posts

 New technology for the success of the new mix came from a Danish company,Genan.
 Enabling, the rubber particles from the shredded tyres to bind with a binding agent at low temperatures.
 Which also helps the environment because very little heat is required.

-Most people know that since 2006, European Rules have banned the disposal of waste tyres to the landfill sites, leaving very large amounts of scrap tyres to find other uses in many various forms of recycling.
-According to the European Tyre and Rubber Manufacturers Association, nearly 500,000 tons of scrap tyres arose in the UK in 2009.
-Studies show that for every ton of scrap tyres used for rubber modification of bitumen and asphalt, 1.1 tons of CO2 emissions are saved compared with burning of the tyres for use in Cement kiln heating.
+According to the European Tyre and Rubber Manufacturers Association, nearly 500,000 tonnes of scrap tyres arose in the UK in 2009.
+Studies show that for every tonne of scrap tyres used for rubber modification of bitumen and asphalt, 1.1 tonnes of CO2 emissions are saved compared with burning of the tyres for use in Cement kiln heating.

 Tyres-Tarmac Mix-One day they may buy our old tyres again?

-This is a great step forward and we must thank Breedon Aggregates for their work in this field to turn a waste product such as old tyres into a wonderful new product that will benefit us all in the long run.
-Breedon are now going to market the new product and sell it under the brand name of Breedon Polymer R+, and the tarmac will be produced at all its English and Scottish plants, a great step forward and who knows that some day companies may once again buy the old tyres from us again ?.
+Breedon are now going to market the new product and sell it under the brand name of Breedon Polymer R+, and the tarmac will be produced at all its English and Scottish plants.
+This is a great step forward and who knows, someday companies may once again buy the old tyres from us?.

 Waste TYRES problem improving; Here in Halifax we dispose of 150 to 200 tyres per week.